CarlosLecval/Petbounds/README.md

 # Petbounds
-This is an adoption platform for street dogs where users can adopt dogs from certified shelters.
+Adoption platform for street dogs where users can adopt dogs from certified shelters.
 In addition to facilitating adoptions, shelters can run donation campaigns to support their operations and the care of the dogs.
 The platform is designed to be user-friendly, making it easy to browse available dogs and participate in donation campaigns.

 ## Features